share

 Ensure that project challenges are caused by the downsides of a monolith but not the following issues.

 • Insufficient business analysis.
-Your team of software engineers may dedicate a lot of time to eliciting business requirements because of a lack of business analysis.
+Your team of software engineers may dedicate a lot of time to eliciting business functionality requirements because of a lack of business analysis.
 It negatively affects the performance of software engineers as they dedicate fewer hours to developing new features.

 • Poor team management.
 The most popular gaps in team management processes are the absence of regular meetings or feedback-sharing sessions.
 Also, you may lack defined roles and responsibilities that are usually indicated in a RACI matrix.